youssef-omarrr/CelluScan/README.md

 * **Goal**: Classify 14 WBC categories (e.g., Neutrophils, Lymphocytes) and identify developmental stages (e.g., Promyelocyte, Myelocyte).
 * **Approach**: Transfer learning using PyTorch’s pretrained ViT-B/16, extended with custom classification heads and attention modules.
 Scratch training remains available but is resource-intensive.

+> **Note:** On the [Hugging Face website](https://huggingface.co/spaces/Youssef-omarr/CelluScan), you can also view potential diagnoses and interesting facts about each cell type alongside the model predictions.

 ## Dataset & Preprocessing